 [For Azure Stack Hub] Veeam Backup & Replication will store disks of the Azure restore proxy appliance in the selected storage account.
 The storage account must be compatible with the VM size you select.

 The list of storage accounts will contain only general purpose storage accounts.
 Blob storage accounts will not be displayed in the list of subscriptions.
 For more information about account types, see Microsoft Docs.

-You cannot use a storage account with the ZRS or GZRS replication option for the Azure proxy.
+You cannot use a storage account with the ZRS or GZRS replication option for the Azure restore proxy appliance.
 For details, see Microsoft Docs.

 Microsoft Azure subscriptions have default limits on the number of CPU cores.
 Make sure that the VM size you select does not exceed limits of the subscription.